Why I Write...

 You get the idea…

-An English teacher once said I wasn’t such a great writer (how’s that for inspiration?), but I had the diligence to make it happen.
-I’m not sure about diligence, but I know I have to write.
+When I started writing fiction, I began writing in small chunks.
 Ten minutes before breakfast.
-An hour when my girls nap.
-For as long as I can stay awake at night (which usually isn’t very long).
-Then I think about my next idea as I’m eating lunch, pushing the stroller, and shopping at the grocery store.
+An hour when my girls napped.
+For as long as I could stay awake at night (which wasn’t very long).
+Then I thought about my next idea as I ate lunch, pushed the stroller, and shopped at the grocery store.

 My issue is not about finding time to write.
 It’s about finding time to live around my writing.